 Children learn to listen while others are speaking and learn to take turns.

-Children learn that “It’s okay to feel angry, but it’s not okay to hit.” and “It’s okay to feel frustrated, but it’s not okay to grab a toy away from a friend.”
+Children learn that “It’s okay to feel angry, but it’s not okay to hit.” and “It’s okay to feel frustrated, but it’s not okay to grab a stick or toy away from a friend.”

 We value self-worth and know that confidence grows as children learn to take care of themselves and learn to help others.